Who doesn’t love a good reality series? Herewith the NerdiPop top 10 reality series for Geeks and Nerds.

 #2.
 King of THE Nerds

-King of the Nerds is an American reality competition series co-produced by Electus and 5×5 Media.
-It is based on the Revenge of the Nerds films.
-The show is hosted by actors and executive producers Robert Carradine and Curtis Armstrong, known for their roles as Lewis Skolnick and Dudley “Booger” Dawson, respectively, in Revenge of the Nerds.
-The series premiered on January 17, 2013, on TBS.
-The show features nerds and geeks with diverse backgrounds and interests competing in various challenges for a cash prize of $100,000 (USD) and the title of “King of the Nerds”.
-On July 31, 2014, British Sky Broadcasting channel Sky 1 announced that it had ordered an adaptation of King of the Nerds for the United Kingdom.
-The UK version, produced by Objective Productions, will be hosted by British television presenter Konnie Huq. (source: Wikipedia)
+Electus and 5×5 Media co-produced King of the Nerds, an American reality competition series.
+It’s inspired by the Revenge of the Nerds movies.
+Actors and executive producers Robert Carradine and Curtis Armstrong, who played Lewis Skolnick and Dudley “Booger” Dawson in Revenge of the Nerds, respectively, host the show.
+TBS premiered the programme on January 17, 2013.
+The show showcases nerds and geeks from all walks of life competing in various challenges for a $100,000 (USD) cash prize and the title of “King of the Nerds.”
+The British Sky Broadcasting channel Sky 1 announced on July 31, 2014 that it had ordered a UK adaptation of King of the Nerds.
+The version in the United Kingdom

 #3.
 Face off

-Face Off is an American reality television game show on the Syfy cable network in which a group of prosthetic makeup artists compete against each other to create prostheses such as those found in science fiction and horror films.
-Actress McKenzie Westmore, a member of the Westmore family of makeup artists, serves as the show’s host, with judges being Academy Award-winning makeup artist Ve Neill (Ed Wood, Beetlejuice, Mrs. Doubtfire), and television and film makeup artist Glenn Hetrick (Buffy the Vampire Slayer, Babylon 5).
-Creature designer and director Patrick Tatopoulos (I Am Legend, Resident Evil: Extinction, Underworld: Rise of the Lycans) served as judge for the first two seasons, but he was replaced by creature designer and concept artist Neville Page (Watchmen, Cloverfield, Avatar) from Season 3.
-Industry figures and artists including Brian Grazer, Kevin Smith, Paul W. S. Anderson, Greg Nicotero, Doug Drexler, and Gale Anne Hurd have served as guest judges. (source: Wikipedia)
+Face Off is an American reality television game show broadcast on the Syfy cable network in which a group of prosthetic makeup artists compete to design prostheses similar to those seen in science fiction and horror movies.
+The show is hosted by actress McKenzie Westmore, who is a member of the Westmore makeup family, and judges include Academy Award-winning makeup artist Ve Neill (Ed Wood, Beetlejuice, Mrs. Doubtfire) and television and cinema makeup artist Glenn Hetrick (Buffy the Vampire Slayer, Babylon 5).
+For the first two seasons, the judge was monster designer and director Patrick Tatopoulos (I Am Legend, Resident Evil: Extinction, Underworld: Rise of the Lycans), however he was replaced by creature designer and concept artist Neville Page (Watchmen, Cloverfield, Avatar) from season three.

 #4.
 The Hero